Proteins are the main objects in the database, and each protein possesses the following attributes.

 Maturation is the time (in minutes) required (due to protein folding and chromophore maturation) for fluorescence to obtain half-maximal value.

-The average amount of time (in nanoseconds) after photon absorption that it takes the fluorophore to relax to the ground state is referred to as the fluorescence lifetime.
+The amount of time (in nanoseconds) after photon absorption that it takes the fluorophore to relax to the ground state is referred to as the fluorescence lifetime.
+When a population of fluorophores is excited, the lifetime is the time it takes for the number of excited molecules to decay to 1/e or 36.8% of the original population.

 This hidden database field is reserved for proteins that can have multiple states, not necessarily through photoactivation or switching, but through environmental factors such as pH or calcium.